 The recommended foods for the treatment of stress-induced gastritis are those that are easy to digest and have a calming effect, such as lean boiled or grilled meat, fish, boiled vegetables and peeled fruits.
 Drinking plenty of water immediately after a bout with pain and malaise is recommended, with a gradual return to a normal diet using natural seasonings and avoiding milk.

-The foods to be avoided are those that are high in fat and that irritate the stomach, such as red meat, sausage, bacon, fried foods, chocolate, coffee and pepper.
+The foods to be avoided are those that are high in fat and sugar, that can irritate the stomach, such as red meat, sausage, bacon, fried foods, chocolate, sweets, coffee and pepper.
 Not smoking and not drinking alcoholic beverages, artificial teas, soft drinks and sparkling water is also essential to prevent further bouts of gastritis.

 Other important precautions are not lying down right after meals, not drinking during meals, eating slowly and in quiet places.
 Watch more tips from our nutritionist, in this video (please enable English subtitles in the video options):